3 Ways To Keep Your Store From Being Just A Warehouse

 She wasn’t trying to sell the merchandise, or my discovery of the flagship ATT store or the Game of Thrones experience.

-She didn’t care to discover why, on a hot and humid afternoon, a guy walked into their store out of all the stores on Michigan Avenue.
+She didn’t care to discover my customer journey or why, on a hot and humid afternoon, a guy walked into their store out of all the stores on Michigan Avenue.
 I couldn’t find the chargers and left without a purchase.
+Some customer experience!

 It’s a giant self-service kiosk that dispenses customers' online orders in its stores.
 Centrally located at the very front of about 100 of their stores, you simply scan a barcode and your purchase arrives in about 45 seconds.